-Good brandable keywords don’t always have to be a noun such as Hero, Ninja or Geek.
+Good brandable keywords are important to your websites SEO.
+If you have brandable keywords then you can really help boost your site.
+If you’re not sure how to go about this then don’t go in blind and hope for the best, get help from agencies like Halo Digital so you nail it first time.
+The brandable keywords don’t always have to be a noun such as Hero, Ninja or Geek.
 Adjectives can also make a fantastic brand both as a single word or when combined with another word in a two-keyword brand name.
 Just as with nouns we often see words with positive and uplifting connotations.
 Bright is exactly such a word.
 It has a broad range of super positive meanings such as filled with light, vivid or brilliant, quick-witted or intelligent, lively and cheerful.
+Keywords are great for SEO since they could help your business to broaden it reaches through local or national seo.

 For this reason, it shouldn’t come as a surprise that the word Bright is included in a large number of brand and company names.
 A company search for the keyword Bright on LinkedIn alone brings up more than 14,000 companies.
 An interesting fact is that LinkedIn acquired the job search startup Bright.com for $120 million back in 2014 and the matching .com now forwards to LinkedIn’s own job search.